sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 ==========================================

 Grid, by its very nature, is decentralized.
-This means that users must authenticate themself to the Grid services they want to use.
+This means that users must authenticate themselves to the Grid services they want to use.
 This is accomplished by means of a personal certificate and accompanying private key that every Grid user must have.
 The combinbation of a certificate and private key uniquely identifies a user.
 Therefore, you should **never share your private key** with anyone else or with any service.
-At the same time, however, your jobs will typically run on systems you may not trust.
+At the same time your jobs will typically run on systems you may not trust.
 However, to be able to use those systems you must identify yourself with those systems.
 This is where *delegation* comes in: identifying yourself with a system you don't trust by creating a new certificate/private key pair, called a proxy, with a limited